BeanGreen247/BeanMon/README.md

 A simple Linux system monitor that displays CPU usage, memory info, and disk space in a small X11 window.

-I recommend using it wuth fvwm3 and add the following styling in your fvwm3 config file
+I recommend using it with fvwm3 and add the following styling in your fvwm3 config file

 ```
 # == Window decors and overrides ==